Oral aversion, simply put, is the refusal to put anything in your mouth.

 I forgot this very important toy!
 It vibrates and is very good to use for stimulating her mouth.
 It’s supposed to be soothing for little ones when their teeth are coming in.
 I found it at a grocery store, I see them just about every major store I go in.

-I recently found a great new item!
-River responds well to it, and I have even been able to get the brush part in and move it around her mouth!
+River responded well to this item below, and I have even been able to get the brush part in and move it around her mouth!
 Love the unique shape!

-Our tube weaning was a success in the sense that it gave River amazing progress!
-She is now an oral eater without much aversion, and can eat about half of her daily needs orally.
+Our tube weaning at 21 months was a success in the sense that it gave River amazing progress!